Throughout this guide, I’ll cover various Taiwan travel tips to help you save money, navigate the country, and win the locals’ love.

-Follow the link to TeaLit, they also explain more in-depth about how to read Taiwan’s receipts in how the Taiwanese receipt Lottery works.
+Follow the link to the MoF.
+They explain more in-depth how to read Taiwan’s receipts and how the Taiwanese receipt Lottery works.

-I recommend you go with the application.
+But I recommend you download an application.

-Because all you do is scan the QR codes or the numbers of each receipt and when the time comes for the receipt Lottery, it’ll automatically tell you whether you want any of the prizes.
+Because all you do is scan each receipt’s QR codes or the numbers.
+When the time comes for the receipt Lottery, it’ll automatically tell you whether you want any of the prizes.

-This makes it so you don’t have to carry a bunch of paper receipts, instead, the app will just store your receipts on the cloud.
+This makes it so you don’t have to carry a bunch of paper receipts.
+Instead, the app will just store your receipts on the cloud.

-Or, if you have a bank account or a post office bank account, you can have your mobile application automatically transfer your winnings to your checking account.
+Or, if you have a bank account or a post office bank account, have your mobile application automatically transfer your winnings to your checking account.

 7. Learn About Taiwan’s Cultural Taboos

 Taiwan has various cultural taboos that you should study before visiting.